Freedom of the Seas and Human Rights Protection

 Activities

-Professor Irini Papanicolopulu and Dr Andrea Longo are organising a workshop bringing together leading experts and emerging young scholars to debate the relationship between freedom of the seas and individual freedom in a historical perspective.
-This call for papers invites young scholars to explore various aspects of the relationship between freedom of the seas and individual freedom in a historical perspective, focusing on the XV-XIX centuries.
-Papers may focus on a specific jurist, geographic area, school of thought, historical period, or may address more transversal aspects across the identified timeframe and regions, and may do so from a variety of approaches.
+On 7 February 2025, a workshop brought together leading experts and emerging young scholars to debate the relationship between freedom of the seas and individual freedom in a historical perspective.
+A selected group of scholars with a background in history and legal history explored various aspects of the relationship between freedom of the seas and individual freedom, focusing on the XV-XIX centuries.

 Meet the people